Speaker page, Facebook Page, Becoming a Better You book page

 Think of change this way.
 Grasp a rubber band between the thumb and forefinger of your right hand and between the thumb and forefinger of your left hand.
 Think of this rubber band as change.
 Stretch the rubber band.
 Think of the right hand as representing new ways of do-ing, be-ing and having, i.e., stretching to move forward in your life.
 Think of your left hand as representing being brought back to old or current ways of do-ing, be-ing and having, i.e., pulled back to remain exactly where you are.

-Each time you stretch (i.e., move beyond your comfort zone) to act in some new way (your right hand), your left hand (your mind, your body and your brain) are pulling you back into old patterns.
+Each time you stretch (i.e., move beyond your comfort zone) to act in some new way (your right hand), your left hand (your mind, your body and your brain) are pulling you back into old programmed habits and patterns.
 We often allow ourselves to return to old patterns and continue old habits – even if they are self-defeating, self-limiting, and self-sabotaging – because we feel safe and secure.
 It’s a question of “the devil we know versus the devil we don’t.”
-The sole reason 98% of the folks who resolve to change in the New Year fail by Valentine’s Day, is their falling back into old ways, habits and patterns, of do-ing, be-ing and having.
+This is the sole reason 98% of the folks who resolve to change in the New Year fail by Valentine’s Day as they fall back into old ways, habits and patterns, of do-ing, be-ing and having.
 The pull to passivity, to the same old patterns of do-ing and be-ing is just too powerful.
-Their challenge of something new, i.e., change, or the unknown, is trumped by their need for familiarity, safety, security – i.e., their need to NOT change.
+Their challenge of something new, i.e., change, or the unknown, is trumped by their need for familiarity, safety, security i.e., their need to NOT change.

 The truth about change

 “The truth, like surgery, may hurt, but it cures.”